 \section{Numeral Example}

-In this section, we present four numeral examples to illustrate the theorems and corollaries proposed in this paper.
+In this section, four numeral examples are presented to illustrate the theorems and corollaries proposed in this paper.
 Examples \ref{ex1} and \ref{ex2} illustrate the consensus theorem.
 Additionally, example \ref{ex3} illustrates the theorem for stability, uniqueness of equilibrium, i.e., Theorem \ref{th:single equilibrium}.
-Finally, to demonstrate the theorem for existence and region of equilibrium, i.e., Theorem \ref{th:exist_equilibrium}, we design a special example \ref{ex4} where the equilibria are affected by the initial states of agents.

-In all following examples, the interaction networks are strongly connected and the number of agents $n=5$.
-For simplicity, in examples \ref{ex2}, \ref{ex3} and \ref{ex4}, let $f_{ij}(x)=f_i(x)$, $\forall\,j\in\mathbf{N}$.
+In all following examples, the number of agents $n=5$ with underlying strongly connected graphs.
+For simplicity, in examples \ref{ex2} and \ref{ex3}, let $f_{ij}(x)=f_i(x)$, $\forall\,j\in\mathbf{N}$.

 \begin{example} The adjacency matrix in this example is